freitagfelipe/dfm/README.md

 # Dot File Manager

 - DFM, acronym for Dot File Manager, is an easy-to-use application that has, as a primary objective, help you with the management of your dotfiles.
 It was thinked to work with one and only one remote repository.
+DFM uses Git to keep everything synchronized, so internet connection is needed if you are making changes to the repository.

 ## How DFM was made